ntk148v/lets-go/README.md

-* All newly declared variables are assigned their zero value and pointers are no different.
+* All newly declared variables are assigned their zero value & pointers are no different.
 A newly declared pointer, or just a pointer that points to nothing, has a nil-value.

 ```Go
 var p *int // declare a pointer